-The KH2 Series is ideally suited for volume use in OEM applications such as remote control / command and keyless entry.
-It combines a high-performance RF receiver with an on-board decoder.
-When paired with a matching KH Series transmitter / encoder module, OEM transmitter, or LC or LR Series transmitter and Holtek HT640 encoder combination, a highly reliable wireless link is formed, capable of transferring the status of 8 parallel inputs for distances of up to 3,000 feet.
+The KH Series is ideally suited for volume use in OEM applications such as remote control / command and keyless entry.
+It combines an RF receiver with an on-board decoder.
+When paired with a matching KH Series transmitter / encoder module, a highly reliable wireless link is formed, capable of transferring the status of 8 parallel inputs over distances in excess of 300 feet.
 Ten tri-state address lines provide 59,049 (310) different addresses for security and uniqueness.
-Housed in a compact SMD package, the KH2 module utilizes an advanced synthesized architecture to achieve an unmatched blend of performance, size, range, and cost.
+Housed in a compact SMD package, the KH module utilizes a highly optimized SAW architecture to achieve an unmatched blend of performance, size, efficiency, and cost.
 No external RF components, are required (except an antenna), making design integration straightforward.